-Under the second prong of our analysis, the Tribe contends that it will benefit from a reduced revenue sharing rate.
-In its response to our request for additional information, the Tribe indicated that it will pay a lower revenue sharing rate under the 2015 Compact than under the 2007 Compact and that as a result, its payment to the State will decrease under the 2015 Compact through June 30, 2018.
+Under the second prong of our analysis, the Tribe contends that the 2015 Compact has favorable terms that would benefit the Pueblo when it begins its Class III gaming operations.
+The Tribe indicated that it will pay a lower revenue sharing rate under the 2015 Compact than it would have under the 2007 Compact.
 Moreover, if the State permits any additional non-tribal gaming, the Tribe's obligation to make revenue sharing payments will cease.

-4 See Letter to the Honorable Susan Martinez, Governor, State of New Mexico, from Kevin K. Washburn, Assistant Secretary - Indian Affairs, disapproving the proposed Class III Gaming Compact between the Pueblo of Jemez and the State of New Mexico (Aug.
+&lt;sup>4 See Letter to the Honorable Susan Martinez, Governor, State of New Mexico, from Kevin K. Washburn, Assistant Secretary - Indian Affairs, disapproving the proposed Class III Gaming Compact between the Pueblo of Jemez and the State of New Mexico (Aug.
 27, 2014).